LabEG/centos-lxqt-vnc/README.md

 ## FAQ

-- For change LXQT Theme open Menu > Preferences > Appearance > LXQt Theme and select nice to you theme, example Kde-Plasma.
+- To change LXQT Theme open Menu > Preferences > Appearance > LXQt Theme and select a theme that you like, for example Kde-Plasma.

-- For change OpenBox theme open Menu > Preferences > LXQt settings > Opebox Settings and select nice to you theme, example Clearlooks.
+- To change OpenBox theme open Menu > Preferences > LXQt settings > OpenBox Settings and select a theme that you like, for example Clearlooks.

 ## Build